asm89/stack-cors/README.md

     'allowedMethods'      => array('DELETE', 'GET', 'POST', 'PUT'),
     // you can use array('*') to allow requests from any origin 'allowedOrigins'      => array('localhost'),
+    // you can enter regexes that are matched to the origin request header 'allowedOriginsPatterns' => array('/localhost:\d/'),
     'exposedHeaders'      => false,
     'maxAge'              => false,
     'supportsCredentials' => false,